The UK State Pensions and voluntary National Insurance contributions – changes from April 2023.

 UK state pensions

-We recommend that anyone under the UK State Pension age check their entitlement before April this year.
-Once the new tax year starts, you can only look at the last six years when paying for gaps in your National Insurance contributions, which could affect how much state pension you receive.
+We recommend that anyone under the UK State Pension age check their entitlement before July this year.
+From 1 August 2023 you can only look at the last six years when paying for gaps in your National Insurance contributions, which could affect how much state pension you receive.
+The deadline date was originally 5 April, but the government has extended it.

 The UK State Pension may form an important part of your retirement income.
 Not only is it a secure source of income, but it also increases under the triple lock rules each year – and this continues to apply for people resident in Cyprus, France, Malta, Portugal, and Spain.